pdunlap1/k8s-voting-app/README.md

 # k8s-voting-app overview
 My k8s project for implementing the example voting app in GKE and Kubernetes.
 This is a simple distributed application running across multiple Docker containers orchestrated and administered with GKE.

+# Tools Used
+- RubyMine - Ruby on Rails IDE for scripting out each application
+- GitHub - Git repo to store container images and apps
+- GCP - Gcloud platform used to spin up clusters/VMs and set IAM and firewall policies among other config options
+- GKE - Kubernetes engine inside GCP for container/cluster orchestration

 # Purpose
 The purpose of this project is to deploy a voting app and results app using kubernetes and GCP/GKE.
-Participants will access the voting platform through a front-end web app
+Participants will access the voting platform through a front-end web app and vote "Cats vs. Dogs".
+The results will be displayed in the

 See original example-voting-app link here for in-depth details on app architecture : https://github.com/dockersamples/example-voting-app